-The current uses of the reserves would fall within the broad definition as a recreation area, as defined in the standard instrument and uses that incorporates a children's playground, public park and other amenities is consistent with the categorisation of the land as a park and general community use.
+The current uses of the reserve would fall within the broad definition as a recreation area, as defined in the standard instrument and uses that incorporates a children's playground, public park and other amenities is consistent with the categorisation of the land as a park.

 The provisions of State Environmental Planning Policy (Transport & Infrastructure) 2021 (SEPP) identifies certain development that is exempt or may be carried out without consent.
 All other development is legislated in the relevant local environmental planning instrument as being permissible without consent, permitted with consent or otherwise is prohibited.
-With regard to clause 2.73(2)(c)(ii) of the SEPP, development for any purpose may be carried out without consent on Crown managed land by or on behalf of the Crown land manager of the land if the development is for the purposes of implementing a plan of management adopted under the Local Government Act 1993 in relation to Crown managed land managed by a Council.
-Irrespective of the categorisation of the land, the provisions of clause 2.73(3)(a) and 2.74(1) allows certain development that may be carried out by or on behalf of a council without consent on a public reserve under the control of or vested in the council.
+With regard to clause 65(1)(d)(ii) of the SEPP, development for any purpose may be carried out without consent on Crown managed land by or on behalf of the Crown land manager of the land if the development is for the purposes of implementing a plan of management adopted under the Local Government Act 1993 in relation to Crown managed land managed by a Council.
+Irrespective of the categorisation of the land, the provisions of clause 2.73 and 2.74 allows certain development that may be carried out by or on behalf of a council without consent on a public reserve under the control of or vested in the council.

-Table 5 identifies the zoning of the land under Murrumbidgee Local Environmental Plan 2013 of each of the three reserves.
-The RE1 Public Recreation zone that applies to Adrian Douglas Park is a closed zone and the number of land uses permitted are limited, however the current land use, being a recreation facilities and community facilities are both permissible.
-The RU5 Village zone that applies to the White Street and Chant Street playgrounds, is an open zone that provide for a range of permissible land uses, however not all are consistent with the categorization of the land.

-Table 6 below identifies the uses that are exempt development, permitted with or without the consent in an environmental planning instrument and Council's plan of management of the three reserves in terms of what it will permit.
-Tables 8 & 9 identify some specific uses which would be consistent with the purpose of the reserve and the categorization of the land.
+Table 5 identifies the zoning of the land under Murrumbidgee Local Environmental Plan 2013 of Lions Park.
+The RU5 Village zone that apply provide a range of permissible land uses, however not all are consistent with the categorization of the land.
+Table 6 below identifies the uses that are exempt development, permitted with or without the consent in an environmental planning instrument and Council's plan of management of the Lions Park in terms of what it will permit.